Hard Rock Hotel Amsterdam American – Grand early-twentieth-century hotel on bustling Leidseplein.

 - Laundry: In-room laundry service.

 - Extras: There’s a bona fide recording studio – Studio Americain – in the basement, in case you’re looking to record some music professionally.
+Pets are allowed for a fixed fee and are presented with special sWAG bags, music playlists, and treats.

 - When to Book: Reserve 3 to 4 months in advance for the mid-March to mid-May tulip season, the July and August high season, and the Christmas-New Year period.